ohjay/chickensong/README.md

 ## Code

 To generate audio, follow the [`music-translation`](https://github.com/chickensong/music-translation) setup instructions.
+Make sure to download the pre-trained models ([direct link](https://dl.fbaipublicfiles.com/music-translation/pretrained_musicnet.zip)) and place them in the `music-translation/checkpoints` directory.
+(The resulting folder hierarchy will be `music-translation/checkpoints/pretrained_musicnet`.)
 Then run
 ```
 cd music-translation
 ./train_decoder.sh  # OR download pre-trained model